 Every classroom teacher will be issued a first-aid kit in order to provide basic first-aid to students who may have non-serious injuries.
 In the event of an emergency, 911 will be called for assistance, both the parent and school administrator will be notified, and an adult will stay with the child at all times.
-In the case of non-emergencies, a pass from a teacher will be required before a student goes to the health station, located in the Main Office.
-The health station personnel will determine if a student is to be sent home due to illness.
+In the case of non-emergencies, a pass from a teacher will be required before a student goes to the health office.
+The health office personnel will determine if a student is to be sent home due to illness.
 In all cases that a student is sent home, the health station personnel will notify the parents/guardians and the attendance office.

-The health station personnel, not the student, will initiate phone contact with the parent/guardian.
-El Camino Real Academy will keep records including updated health forms, physician statements/notes, a list of student schedules, as well as a log of medications given and health station visits by each child.
+The health office personnel, not the student, will initiate phone contact with the parent/guardian.
+El Camino Real Academy will keep records including updated health forms, physician statements/notes, a list of student schedules, as well as a log of medications given and health office visits by each child.

-- Students with temperature of 100.4°F or above must be sent home.
-Parents/guardians are asked to keep students who have elevated temperatures home for twenty-four (24) hours AFTER the temperature returns to normal without fever-reducing medication. - A student who vomits during the evening should not be sent to school the next day. - Parents/guardians are to immediately pick up students who become ill with any potentially contagious health conditions. - Parents/guardians are required to report any contagious health conditions to the health station personnel. - The school's policy regarding head lice is aligned with the NM Department of Health Guidelines.
+- Students with a temperature of 100.1°F or above must be sent home.
+Parents/guardians are asked to keep students who have elevated temperatures home for twenty-four (24) hours AFTER the temperature returns to normal without fever-reducing medication. - A student who vomits during the evening should not be sent to school the next day. - Parents/guardians are to immediately pick up students who become ill with any potentially contagious health conditions. - Parents/guardians are required to report any contagious health conditions to the health office personnel. - The school's policy regarding head lice is aligned with the NM Department of Health Guidelines.
 If your child has been diagnosed with head lice you will be asked to remove your child from school until a treatment has been administered.

-The following form will be required to complete before your child may return to school.
+A compliance form will be required to be completed before your child may return to school.